 want to achieve

 Know what you want to accomplish before you give.
-There are many noble causes and it helps to start by aligning your passions and goals with a focus.
 Are you looking to reduce poverty, assist victims of disaster, improve the quality of education, reduce hunger, advance conservation efforts?
-It’s important to set clear goals and get specific.
-Try to outline a focus area and region, then work with clear goals in mind.
+Try to outline a specific focus area and region, then work with clear goals in mind.

 Look for organizations whose values match yours.
-You’ll want to support charities with clear goals, strong leadership, and proven success.
-Here are a few questions to help you dig in and find the best match for your goals.
-Have a look at some nonprofits we love.
+You’ll want to support charities with strong leadership and proven success.
+Below are a few questions to help you dig in and find the best match for your goals.

 Mission and Structure